chrishewlings/mdwiki/en/pages/school/COMP348/Ruby Overview.md

 ## Methods

+- Methods can be called without parentheses.
+- Methods do not overload like they would in Java, e.g. defining a method twice (with different signatures) the latter one replaces the former.
+- In general:
+    - methods with a `?` return a boolean value.
+    - methods with a `!` will perform an operation in-place, instead of creating a new object. (e.g. `collect!`, `sort!`, `reverse!`)

 - Methods can be provided with default variables, and are variadic up to the number of parameters in the method.

 ```ruby